aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module1/README.md

 Wait for the CloudFormation stacks in each region to reach the CREATE\_COMPLETE state before proceeding to the next steps.
 It should take about 3 to 5 minutes for both CloudFormation stacks to complete.

+**NOTE:** If a stack fails to deploy because an EC2 instance type is not available in a particular availability zone, delete the stack and retry in the same region or in a different region.

 #### 3. Stack Outputs

 Upon completion, each CloudFormation stack will have a list of &quot;Outputs&quot;.
 These are values such as IP addresses and resource names that will be used throughout the workshop.
 You can either copy these values elsewhere or keep the page open in your browser and refer to them as you go through the workshop.